moj-analytical-services/user-guidance/source/documentation/parameters.md

 ## About parameters

-Parameters are the preferred method of storing secrets in the Analytical Platform, including for apps and Airflow pipelines.
+Parameters are the preferred method of storing secrets in the Analytical Platform for Airflow pipelines.
 Analytical Platform uses [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) to store the parameters in an encrypted form.

 ### Storing a parameter

-Parameters have their own tab in the control panel.
+Parameters have their own tab in the [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/parameters/) where you can view, create and delete your parameters.

+When adding a parameter the full name stored in AWS Parameter Store uses the following format: `/alpha/airflow/$IAM_ROLE_NAME/secrets/$KEY`.

+The value of the parameter is always stored as a [SecureString type](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

 #### Role name

-Description: The IAM Role name for the thing that needs access to the secret.
+Description: The IAM Role name for the Airflow pipeline that needs access to the secret.
-Apps are: `alpha_app_APP` Airflow pipelines are: `airflow_PIPELINE`.
+Airflow pipeline roles follow this pattern: `airflow_$ENV_$PIPELINE`.

-Example: `alpha_app_matrixbooking`
+Example: `airflow_prod_example-pipeline`

 #### Key